-Title: Assistant Professor of Social Studies Education, Elementary Education
+Title: Associate Professor of Social Studies Education, Elementary Education

 Department: Department of Curriculum and Instruction, Elementary Education Program

 Fax: (828) 262-2686